gdonval/Angelica/README.md

 - Write down your specific configuration.
 See [vars](vars) documentation.

-- Write down the application servers hosts in files located in `hosts`.
+- Write down the application servers hosts (IP or domain name) in files located in `hosts`.

 - Before the installation, connect once to the application servers with SSH, to initialize your `know_hosts` file.